Briançon

 Briançon (/fr/, /oc/) is the sole subprefecture of the Hautes-Alpes department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
 It is the highest city in France at an altitude of 1326 m, based on the national definition as a community containing more than 2,000 inhabitants.
-Its most recent population estimate is 11,084 (as of 2018) for the commune.
+It has about 11,000 inhabitants.

 Briançon has been part of the Fortifications of Vauban UNESCO World Heritage Sites since they were established in 2008.

 History

 Briançon was the Brigantium of the Romans and formed part of the kingdom of King Cottius.
 Brigantium was marked as the first place in Gallia after Alpis Cottia (Mont Genèvre).
 At Brigantium the road branched, to the west through Grenoble to Vienna (modern Vienne), on the Rhone; to the south through Ebrodunum (modern Embrun), to Vapincum (modern Gap).
 Both the Antonine Itinerary and the Table give the route from Brigantium to Vapincum.
 The Table places Brigantium 6 M.P. from Alpis Cottia.
 Strabo mentions the village Brigantium on a road to Alpis Cottia, but his words are obscure.

 Ptolemy mentions Brigantium as within the limits of the Segusini, or people of Segusio (modern Susa), in Piedmont; but it seems, as D'Anville observes, to be beyond the natural limits of the Segusini.
 Walckenaer (vol. i. p.
 540) justifies Ptolemy in this matter by supposing that he follows a description of Italy made before the new divisions of Augustus, which we know from Pliny.
 Walckenaer also supports his justification of Ptolemy by the Jerusalem Itinerary, which makes the Alpes Cottiae commence at Rama (near modern La Roche-de-Rame) between Embrun and Briançon.

 In the 1040s it came into the hands of the counts of Albon and thenceforth shared the fate of the Dauphiné.
 The Briançonnais included not only the upper valley of the Durance (with those of its affluents, the Gyronde and the Guil) but also the valley of the Dora Riparia (Césanne, Oulx, Bardonnèche and Exilles) and that of the Chisone (Fénestrelles, Pérouse, Pragelas).
 The glens all lay on the eastern slope of the chain of the Alps.
 However the Treaty of Utrecht (1713) handed all of those valleys to Savoy in exchange for that of Barcelonnette, on the west slope of the Alps.
 In 1815 Briançon successfully withstood a siege of three months at the hands of the Allies, a feat commemorated by an inscription on one of its gates, Le passé répond de l'avenir ("The past guarantees the future").